Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Reno, NV**

 A cheaper, smaller Vegas.
-Worth considering as a place to buy a house together in the future—Nevada has no state income tax, relatively low property costs compared to other states, and easy access to both outdoor adventures and city entertainment.
+Might be worth considering as a place to buy property together in the future—Nevada has no state income tax, relatively low property costs compared to other states, and easy access to both outdoor adventures and city entertainment.
 Reno specifically offers a mix of affordability, skiing access, and a growing economy.

 **Drive Time to Lake Tahoe: ~1 hour**